Culture of South Africa

 South Africa is known for its ethnic and cultural diversity.
 Almost all South Africans speak English to some degree of proficiency, in addition to their native language, with English acting as a lingua franca in commerce, education, and government.
 South Africa has twelve official languages, but other indigenous languages are spoken by smaller groups, chiefly Khoisan languages.

 Members of the middle class, who are predominantly white and Indian but whose ranks include growing numbers of other groups, have lifestyles similar in many respects to that of people found in Western Europe, North America, Australia and New Zealand.

-The Apartheid state legally classified South Africans into one of four race groups, determined where they could live, and enforced segregation in education, work opportunities, public amenities and social relations.
-Although these laws were abolished by the early 1990s, the apartheid racial categories remain ingrained in South African culture, with South Africans continuing to classify themselves, and each other, as belonging to one of the four defined race groups, such as Blacks, Whites, Coloureds, and Indians, making it difficult to define a single South African culture that does not make reference to these racial categories.
+The Apartheid state legally classified South Africans into one of four race groups, determined where they could live, and enforced segregation in education, work opportunities, public amenities, and social relations.
+Although these laws were abolished by the early 1990s, the apartheid racial categories remain ingrained in South African culture, with South Africans continuing to classify themselves, and each other, as belonging to one of the four defined race groups, such as Blacks, Whites, Coloureds, and Indians, making it difficult to define a single South African culture that does not refer to these racial categories.

+The promotion, preservation, and development of national heritage and culture in South Africa is part of the mandate of the National Heritage Council, while the preservation of heritage resources is the responsibility of the South African Heritage Resources Agency.
+Both government agencies are part of the Department of Sport, Arts and Culture.